rdfostrich/article-jws2018-ostrich/content/storage.md

 As mentioned in [](#delta-storage), each deletion is annotated with its relative position in all deletions for that version.
 This position is exploited to perform deletion counting for any triple pattern and version.
-We look up the largest possible triple for the given triple pattern in the deletions tree, which can be done in logarithmic time.
+We look up the largest possible triple (sorted alphabetically) for the given triple pattern in the deletions tree, which can be done in logarithmic time by navigating in the tree to the largest possible match for the given triple pattern.
-If this does not result in a match, we follow backward links to the elements before that one in the tree.
+If this does not result in a match for the triple pattern, no matches exist for the given triple pattern, and the count is zero.
-In this value, the position of the deletion in all deletions for the given value is available.
+Otherwise, we take one plus the relative position of the matched deletion for the given triple pattern.
-Because we have queried the largest possible triple for that triple pattern in the given version, this will be the last deletion in the list, so its position corresponds to the total number of deletions in that case.
+Because we have queried the largest possible triple for that triple pattern in the given version, this will be the last deletion in the list, so this position corresponds to the total number of deletions in that case.

+For example, when we want to determine the deletion count for `? foaf:name ?` (encoded: `?
+S1 ?`) in version 2
+using the deletion tree contents from [](#example-delta-storage-deletions), we will find `S0;S1;S2` as largest triple in version 2.
+This triple has relative position `1` for `?P?`, so the total deletion count is `2` for this pattern.
+This is correct, as we have indeed two triples matching this pattern, namely `D0;S1;D1` and `S0;S1;S2`.

 ### Metadata
 {:#metadata}